This page offers general and useful information

 CPAM office.

-the cost of your stay and treatment will mostly be paid directly
+card, the cost of your stay and treatment (from 80% to 100% in a state

-by the CPAM to the hospital.
-You will just be billed for the balance,
+by the local CPAM to the hospital.
+You will just be billed for the

-plus the fixed daily hospital charge ('forfait journalier'); these are
+balance, plus if appropriate the fixed daily hospital charge ('forfait

 non-refundable under EHIC, which is why it is important to have private